Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 - You can cast [[Misty Step]] as a bonus action without expending a spell slot.
 Once you do, you can’t do it again until you finish a short or long rest.

-# Beguiling Defenses
+# Worthy Vessel
-Beginning at 10th level, your patron teaches you how to turn the mind-affecting magic of your enemies against them.
-You are immune to being charmed, and when another creature attempts to charm you, you can use your reaction to attempt to turn the charm back on that creature.
-The creature must succeed on a Wisdom saving throw against your warlock spell save DC or be charmed by you for 1 minute or until the creature takes any damage.
+Beginning at 10th level, your patron is starting to feel comfortable in your body.
+As a bonus action, you can let your patron to possess you until your next turn, granting you a flying speed of 60 feet and allowing you to cast [[Scorching Ray]] and [[Shield]] without expending spell slots.
+This does not exhaust your body.

+Once you use this feature, you can't do it again until you finish a short or long rest.

-# Feeble Elusion
+# Feeble Excellence
 Begining at 10th level, when you have at least three levels of exhaustion, you gain the following benefits:

 - Whenever you fail a saving throw you regain one expended spell slot.